iomesh/docs/docs/advanced-functions/localpv-manager.md

 ### Create IOMesh Hostpath Local PV

-1. A default StorageClass will the
+1. A default StorageClass will be created when IOMesh LocalPV Manager is deployed as shown below, with its `volumeType` set to `hostPath`.

-Create a StorageClass with the following content and configure `basePath` and `enableQuota` if needed.
-You may also use the default StorageClass created when IOMesh LocalPV Manager is deployed.
+    You may also create a StorageClass and configure `basePath` and `enableQuota` as needed.

     ```yaml
     apiVersion: storage.k8s.io/v1